zingsheim/ProposalTernaryFold/ProposalTernaryFold.md

 ## V Comparison to Alternatives already available in C++20

 This paragraph discusses how the functionality of the fold expression in [A: Solution with Fold and Throw](###A: Solution with Fold and Throw) could be reached with functionality already available since C++20.
+(The examples can be found on Compiler Explorer https://gcc.godbolt.org/z/qzup48, too.)

 ### A: Explicit Calls